alestic/ec2-consistent-snapshot/README.md

 If you have multiple EBS volumes which are hosting different file systems, it might be better to simply run the command once for each volume id.

+To help manage the number of snapshots created per volume, you may opt to set the number of snapshots to keep.
+If set, this will delete old snapshots if creating a new snapshot will exceed the quota for that volume.

 # EXAMPLES